 Last year I approached a powerful Wirededitor with the following story pitch: “A full and deep but cool report on the current (scientific) life extension technologies, persons, battles, camps, grants, problems, perspectives.”
 His reply was a diplomatic and definite naysaying:

 “Thanks for the idea.
 Alas, we’ve done *way* too many stories on life-extension over the years, from profiles of the singularity guys and Aubrey De Gray (sic) to shorter takes on various startups and stuff.
 There may be cool stuff out there, but I’m afraid we’ve exhausted our appetite on the subject.”

-What is interesting in Kurzweil for experimental scientists/robust life extension supporters is not his meditations on singularity, accelerating change and mind uploading (see the counterarguments by Mark Anderson in the same Wired issue), but his experimental, futuristic, life extensionist lifyestyle:
+What is interesting in Kurzweil for experimental scientists/robust life extension supporters is his experimental, futuristic, life extensionist lifyestyle:

 Kurzweil takes 180 to 210 vitamin and mineral supplements a day, so many that doesn’t have time to organize them all himself.
 So he’s hired a pill wrangler, who takes them out of their bottles and sorts them into daily doses.
 K. also spends one day a week at a medical clinic, receiving intravenous longevity treatments.
 The reason for his focus on optimal health should be obvious: If the singularity is going to render humans immortal by the middle of this century, it would be a shame to die in the interim.